Spicy Hobak Jjigae (Korean Squash Stew) with Pork & Tofu.

 - It's 1-2 of jalapeños, cut into 1/8" thick slices.

 - You need 2-4 of garlic cloves peeled and smashed (or chopped).

-- It's 1/2 pound of pork shoulder, thinly sliced.
+- Prepare 1/2 pound of pork shoulder, thinly sliced.

 - Prepare 1/4 cup of dwenjang (Korean soybean paste) OR miso (which is the Japanese version).

-- Prepare 4 cups of calabacita squash or zucchini, cut into 1/2" thick slices (about 2 to 3 medium squashes).
+- You need 4 cups of calabacita squash or zucchini, cut into 1/2" thick slices (about 2 to 3 medium squashes).

-Spicy Hobak Jjigae (Korean Squash Stew) with Pork & Tofu instructions
+Spicy Hobak Jjigae (Korean Squash Stew) with Pork & Tofu step by step

 - Put all ingredients except squash and tofu in a pot, cover, turn the heat to medium high, and cook for 15 minutes..